acteng/atip/backend/README.md

 1.  `gcloud storage --project=atip-test-2 buckets create gs://atip-test-2 --location=EUROPE-WEST2 --uniform-bucket-level-access`
 2. Generate fake scheme data and upload it: `npm run generate-random-schemes && gsutil cp random_schemes.geojson gs://atip-test-2/`
 3. Sync current public layers to GCS.
 This only works if you have S3 access (aka Dustin).
 Skip these otherwise, or download another way.
-This might take a few minutes, depending on your connection: `aws s3 sync s3://atip.uk/layers layers; gsutil cp -m -r layers gs://atip-test-2/layers/`
+This might take a few minutes, depending on your connection: `aws s3 sync s3://atip.uk/layers layers; gsutil -m cp -r ./layers gs://atip-test-2/`

 ### Deploy

-1. If needed, `cd backend; npm i`
-2. Update `bucket` in `server.js`
+1. Update `bucket` in `backend/server.js`
 2. Create the files to deploy: `VITE_ON_GCP="true" VITE_RESOURCE_BASE="https://atip-test-2.ew.r.appspot.com/data" npm run build && cd backend && rm -rf dist && cp -R ../dist .`
 	- Note we could make Cloud Build do this, but we'd have to get `wasm-pack` and other things set up there first
 	- GH Actions will eventually trigger CI deployments for our test environment, and we've already done the work of configuring that build environment
 3.  `gcloud app --project=atip-test-2 deploy --quiet` (takes a minute or two)
-4. Try the result: `gcloud app browse --project=atip-test-2` or <https://atip-test-2.ew.r.appspot.com/>
+4. Try the result: `gcloud app browse --project=atip-test-2` or <https://atip-test-2.ew.r.appspot.com/browse.html>

 Useful debugging: